 While also pierced on the upper ear, a forward helix is placed in a more forward position above the tragus or the small bit of cartilage in front of the ear canal.
 Forward helix piercings are trickier than typical helix piercings due to having to be lined up correctly with your ear specifically.
 It’s a good idea to find a very experienced piercer for this style to ensure it turns out exactly as you want.

-A forward helix may be about a five or six out of 10 on the pain scale.
-You can expect it to cost anywhere from $30-$100, and you may even have to pay an additional fee for the jewelry since it has to fit your ear.
+Expect a helix piercing to cost anywhere from $30-$100, and you may even have to pay an additional fee for the jewelry since it has to fit your ear.

 Your tragus is the small flap of cartilage directly in front of your ear canal.
 This spot is a more uncommon choice, but it’s a unique spot if you want a bit of an unexpected piercing.